MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

 - SINGLE: output high for one clock cycle when a single push is detected on input `PB`.
 - DOUBLE: output high for one clock cycle when a double push is detected on input `PB`.
 - LONG: output high for one clock cycle when a long push is detected on input `PB`.
-- Q: output
+- Q: output.
-- DBL: double-click output
+- DBL: double-click output.
 - OUT: dimmer value, datatype byte.

 METHOD(S)